NickN-Eng/DynamoGrasshopperCodeGen/README.md

 Node output parameters are specified in the method return value.
 For components with a return parameter, you must specify `[DGOutput()]`.
 Components with multiple return values can use a tuple return.
 Each tuple return value must have a corresponding `[DGOutput()]` attribute tagged onto the method.

 # Defining dataclasses

 POCO's can be tagged with the `[GhDataClass()]` attribute, causing Gh Goo's and Grasshopper Parameters to be automatically generated.
 When defining functions, you need only to refer to the POCO object.
 DGCodeGen will generate code to wrap/unwrap these for the inputs/outputs.

 Every dataclass must also be tagged with `[DGDescription()]`.

+# Input and output datatypes

+* Types used within DGCommon are automatically converted to native types used in grasshopper.
+For example, the raw POCO dataclass class can be used in DGCommon.
+DGCodeGen will automatically write code to wrap a dataclass into a grasshopper Goo<dataclass>
+* This applies to lists as well.
+For example, an input dataclass will be converted to a list of dataclass_goo's:
+  `List<Dataclass_Goo> dataclassList_gh = dataclassList.Select(obj => new DataClass_Goo(obj));`
+* Every type used as an input/output parameter must have an appropriate `TypeConversion` class.
+This tells DGCodeGen how this type can be added to a Grasshopper node.
+To add new types, it is necessary to inherit from `TypeConversion` or one of the child classes, and add that type to the `TypeDictionary`.
+* More complex data structures such as nested lists, or grasshopper datatrees are not supported by this conversion.

 # File management